HouseTrip/housetrip.github.com/_posts/2014-08-06-rails-on-docker-with-fig-and-postgresql.md

 ## Installing Docker

-There exists many guides on installing Docker.
+There are many guides on installing Docker.
 I recommend starting [here](https://docs.docker.com/installation/#installation), or if you are on OSX, start [here](https://github.com/noplay/docker-osx#docker-osx).
 The rest of this guide assumes you have Docker setup and running locally.